Valdomiro (footballer, born 1946)

-Valdomiro Vaz Franco, better known as Valdomiro (born 17 February 1946), is a former Brazilian footballer who played as a striker.
+Valdomiro Vaz Franco, better known as Valdomiro (born 17 February 1946), is a former Brazilian footballer who played as a forward.

 He played 17 matches For the Brazilian team between 1973 and 1977, and scored 5 goals.
 Valdomiro also participated at the 1974 FIFA World Cup, playing in 6 games and scoring one goal.

 He scored for Internacional in their 1976 Campeonato Brasileiro Série A final victory over Corinthians, and Valdomiro put in a man of the match performance.

 He played for the following clubs: